NitinReddyKamsani/CRM/README.md

 ** Object level : Object level is used to control the data access .
 Using object permissions you can prevent the user from seeing, editing (or) deleting any instance of a pariticular object like lead (or) Opportuinity.

--> Object permissions can be set in the permissions and profiles
+-> Object permissions can be set in the permissions and profiles.
+1) Permission set : a permission set is a collection of settings and permissions that give user access to various tools and functions.
+2) Profiles : a profile is a set of collection of settings and permissions that defines what a user can do in the application.